-Timely warnings are activated as soon as pertinent information is available about Clery Act crimes that have been committed and represent a serious or an ongoing threat.
+Timely warnings are activated as soon as pertinent information is available about a situation or crime that has occurred within the UAPB Clery Geography (On Campus, Public Property and Noncampus property), and represents a serious or an ongoing threat.
 The decision to issue a timely warning shall be decided and initiated, on a case-by-case basis, by considering all available facts, provided by the Chancellor, his or her designee, Vice Chancellor for Student Affairs, Dean of Students and/or Chief of University Police for the UAPB campus and the DARS (NLR) site coordinator for the North Little Rock Site.
+Timely Warning Notices are typically written by the Chief of Campus Police and distributed by approved designee.
+Only authorized individuals have access to send out Timely Warning Notices.